plajjan/draft-kll-yang-tag-tsdb/draft-kll-yang-to-tag-tsdb.md

 5432100
 ```

-4. As part of the standard tags, the device name is also included.
+4. As part of the standard tags, a server identification string is also included.
+A typical choice of identifier might be the hostname.
 For this example, let's assume the device name is `router-01`:

 Tag:
 ```